 Airtable is a cloud-based application that offers the deep functionality and relational aspects of a database in a visually appealing spreadsheet format.
-The tool allows you to collaborate with team members, attach files and segment data.
+The tool allows you to collaborate with team members, attach files, and segment data.
 A basic version is available for free.
 Feature-rich upgrades start at $10 per user, per month.

 This tool is useful for managing a rigorous editorial schedule.
 There is a learning curve, but Airtable provides use case templates to get you started.
-Here’s a screenshot of their digital content calendar template.
+Here’s a screenshot of their content calendar template.

-Pros of Using Airtable as an Editorial Calendar:
+Pros of Using an Airtable Editorial Calendar:

 - Superior collaboration capabilities when compared to spreadsheets.

 - Provides robust relational database functionality combined with easy ways to view and sort the data.
-This flexibility satisfies spreadsheet fans while also accommodating visual types with calendar, Kanban and gallery views of the same data.
+This flexibility satisfies spreadsheet fans while also accommodating visual types with calendar, Kanban, and gallery views of the same data.

 - Offers integrations with many popular applications.
 This makes it easier to build the solution into your workflow.

-Cons of Using Airtable as an Editorial Calendar:
+Cons of Using an Airtable Editorial Calendar: